 Depending on your unique circumstances, you might be able to receive a dental implant at the same time as your bone graft.
 In most cases, however, it is necessary to wait to insert the implant until after the grafting material has bonded with the body.

-A sinus lift in Midtown is a special type of bone graft.
+A sinus lift in New York City is a special type of bone graft.
 It fortifies your upper jaw in the area of your molars and premolars.
 This is often necessary because just above that area is your sinus cavity.
 If there is not enough bone in your jaw, dental implants might penetrate it entirely, rupture the membrane that lines your sinus cavity, and end up in your sinus.
 Even if you plan to receive implants shortly after losing your teeth, you may need a sinus lift because the size and shape of the sinus varies from person to person, and it tends to expand with age.

 The sinus lift procedure gets its name from the fact that it literally raises the sinus cavity to make room for dental implants.
 During the surgical procedure, we make an incision in your gums and then create a small hole in the bone in order to expose the sinus membrane.
 We gently push the membrane upward and away from your jaw.
 Then, we pack the bone with a grafting material.
 Finally, we close the incision so you can begin the healing process.
 Between four and nine months later, you may be eligible to receive dental implants.